 The AASHTO Special Committee on TRAC™ was established to provide guidance and administrative oversight to the TRAC™ program.
 Composed of a chair, vice-chair, secretary and one member from each of AASHTO's four regions, the committee meets at least annually.
 This committee ensures that participation levels in TRAC™ are monitored, prepares TRAC's™ budgets, oversees staffing and contracts for TRAC™, and guides the development of TRAC's™ business plan.

 Committee officers (chair, vice-chair and secretary) serve the usual term for AASHTO committee officers, and the four regional members serve four-year terms, with reappointment possible.
 For more detailed information about the responsibilities and duties of the Special Committee on TRAC™, see Administrative Resolution AR-2-93.

 The Regional Center Director runs the TRAC™ Program within each member state.
 The Regional Center Director receives training and assistance from TRAC™ National Headquarters and is the point of communication between AASHTO/TRAC™ Headquarters and the TRAC™ Staff and Volunteers within a state.

-The Advisory Board was established to provide guidance and administrative oversight to the TRAC™ & RIDES programs.
-The board ensures that participation levels in TRAC™ & RIDES are monitored, prepares budgets, oversees staffing and contracts for TRAC™ & RIDES, and guides the development of the TRAC™ strategic plan.
+The Advisory Committee was established to provide guidance and administrative oversight to the TRAC™ & RIDES programs.
+The committee ensures that participation levels in TRAC™ & RIDES are monitored, prepares budgets, oversees staffing and contracts for TRAC™ & RIDES, and guides the development of the TRAC™ strategic plan.